MrArna/chordSimulator/readme.md

 #####Functionalities

 The application creates a Chord based network, join to it nodes and send requests to them.
-Logging periodically information on the network
+Logging periodically information on the network into a "log.txt" file.

 #####Limitation
-The major limitations are: all the keys are assigned to the respective nodes, the application is launched by command line and logging information are printed in the terminal.
+The major limitations are: all the keys are assigned to the respective nodes, the application is launched by command line.

 #Usage